As a plot twist trope, all spoilers on this page are unmarked.

 There are uncertain claims that O.J Simpson may be Khloe Kardashian's father.

-According to an interview in the '90s, Lee Harvey Oswald's youngest daughter, who was an infant at the time of the JFK assassination, grew up under a new name when her mother remarried shortly afterward and didn't know Oswald was her dad until she discovered a box of old letters and newspaper clippings in the attic.
+According to an interview in the '90s, Lee Harvey Oswald's youngest daughter, who was an infant at the time of the JFK assassination, grew up under a new name when her mother remarried shortly afterward and didn't know Oswald was her father until she discovered a box of old letters and newspaper clippings in the attic.